ascend4/ascend4/DER.md

 To keep Phase 2 reviewable and incremental, it should probably be split into small semantic slices rather than attempted as one parser rewrite:

+- Phase 2A: backend prerequisite
+  - completed groundwork:
+    integer/symbol-controlled `WHEN` reconfiguration now works in the IDA/LRSlv event path
+  - next step is to expose that capability through selector syntax rather than raw integer/symbol variables
-- Phase 2A: first-class selector / state syntax in the compiler
+- Phase 2B: first-class selector declaration syntax in the compiler
-  - add source-level state / transition syntax
+  - add `selector` as an instance-backed concept
+  - allow `mode IS_A selector OF modes DEFAULT '...'`
-  - preserve that structure in the compiler representation for UI display
+  - preserve selector/value-set structure in the compiler representation for UI display
-  - lower it to today's `WHEN` / `CASE` machinery for execution
-- Phase 2B: explicit transition actions for discrete non-real state
+- Phase 2C: transition syntax
-  - add `REASSIGN`-like actions for boolean, integer, and symbolic selector targets
-  - keep `REINIT(...)` for continuous-state resets and real-valued event memory
+  - current implemented slice:
+    `SWITCH TO 'state' IF guard;` inside raw integer/symbol `WHEN(mode)`
+  - next step:
+    connect that syntax to first-class selector declarations rather than raw integer/symbol variables
+  - keep `USE` in the first cut
-- Phase 2C: runtime transition semantics
+- Phase 2D: runtime transition semantics
   - define transition priority / exclusivity
   - define event iteration when a transition action enables another transition
   - define one-shot vs reversible transition behavior
-- Phase 2D: UI / instance-tree presentation
+- Phase 2E: UI / instance-tree presentation
   - show selectors, states, transitions, guards, and actions directly in the browser tree
   - avoid exposing only the lowered forest of `SATISFIED(...)` booleans and